RCA Spectra 70: System overview

 The full instruction set comprised 144 instructions, including optional floating-point.
 All machines supported decimal and binary fixed-point arithmetic.
 Floating-point instructions were not available on the 70/15 and 70/25.

+The 70/15 did not support an operating system.
+Programs were loaded individually from cards, or optionally magnetic tape.
+A set of IOCS routines which could be linked with the user's program simplified interfacing with peripheral units.

-These systems all ran RCA's real-memory operating systems, DOS and TDOS.
+All other systems ran RCA's real-memory operating systems, DOS and TDOS.
 The 70/45 could also run a time-sharing operating system, The RCA 70/45 Basic Time Sharing System (BTSS), supporting up to 16 users.
 The systems that supported virtual memory, the Spectra 70/46 and 70/61 and the later RCA 3 and 7, could also run the RCA's Virtual Memory Operating System (VMOS).
 VMOS was originally named TSOS (Time Sharing Operating System), but was renamed to expand the market for the system beyond time-sharing.
 TSOS was the first mainframe, demand paged, virtual memory operating system on the market.
 The Spectra series was later supplemented by the RCA Series (RCA 2, 3, 6, 7— later renamed the 70/2, 70/3, 70/6, and 70/7, which competed against the IBM System/370.
 The RCA 2 and 6 ran the real-memory batch-oriented OS/70 operating system, while the RCA 3 and 7 ran VMOS.
 Some English Electric System 4 mainframes were rebadged Spectra 70 machines; others were English Electric-designed clones of the RCA Spectra 70 clones of the IBM System/360 range.